 Buying the Nuna EXEC means you won’t be needing any other car seat for your child until he/she starts using the adult car seat.

 The Nuna AACE booster seat has an expiration date or lifespan of 10 years after the date of purchase or manufacture.
 If you are not sure of the date of purchase, you can start counting from the date of manufacture.

 Note: NHTSA recommends that you replace the car seat after a moderate or severe crash.
 Replacing it ensures that your child is well-protected in case of another crash.

 Does Nuna Car Seat Base Expire?

 Yes, Nuna car seat bases expire the same way the car seats expire.
-For Nuna PIPA bases, they expire 7 years after purchase or 7 years from the date of manufacture.
+Nuna PIPA bases expire 7 years from the date of manufacture.

 You should always check the serial label on the base of a car seat to know its manufacturing date.
 If you can’t find the date on an old car seat base, you should replace it for security reasons.